 Exchange Program Scholarships

 Students who are interested in spending an entire year or the spring semester in Germany are encouraged to apply for the scholarships to the Universities of Göttingen and Regensburg, Germany.
-For those looking for a semester-long experience, the college offers a program in Lüneburg, Germany.
+The German Program also offers a fall semester in Lüneburg, Germany.
 Check out our study abroad photo gallery!

-The CC German Department offers two outstanding opportunities each academic year for students to study abroad in Germany for a full academic year and a non-scholarship opportunity to participate in a short-term program (Lüneburg).
+The CC German Program offers two outstanding opportunities each year for students to study abroad in Germany for a full academic year or a semester.

-Each year, two German students are awarded full scholarships by the Department to study at either the University of Regensburg or the University of Göttingen.
+Each year, two CC students are awarded scholarships by the Program to study at either the University of Regensburg or the University of Göttingen.
 The two lucky students study full-time at the university of their choice, in addition to receiving a stipend designed to cover living expenses and German health insurance while abroad.
 We also provide a start-up grant of $1,500 to cover travel expenses (subject to approval from the Max Kade Foundation).

 See below for the application process.
-Contact Professor Christiane Steckenbiller William Davis for more information about the Regensburg or Göttingen programs, or for information on the single-semester Lüneburg program.
+Contact Professor Christiane Steckenbiller or William Davis for more information about the Regensburg or Göttingen programs, or for information on the Lüneburg program.